Browning A5 Maintenance Series: Reassembly

 Frequently Asked Questions

-How do you reinsert the bolt assembly on a Browning A5?
+How do you reassemble the bolt assembly on a Browning A5?

-Begin by sliding the bolt assembly through the front of the receiver.
-Swing the bar link downward to allow insertion of the operating handle through the ejection port.
-Once the handle is in place, swing the bar link back and move the assembly rearward.
+Begin by inserting the bolt assembly through the receiver's front.
+Swing the bar link down to fit the operating handle through the ejection port, then swing the bar link back and move the assembly rearward.

-What is the correct friction ring setup for a Browning A5?
+What is the correct friction ring orientation for a Browning A5?

-For heavy loads like slugs or buckshot, the friction ring's concave surface should face forward.
-For light loads such as birdshot, place the ring between the receiver and the spring, both capped by the bronze friction piece.
+For heavy loads like slugs or buckshot, the concave surface of the compression ring faces forward.
+For lighter loads such as birdshot, the ring is positioned between the receiver and the action spring, both capped by the bronze friction piece.

 Related News